PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

     Note that some optimizers, such as :class:`~.openqml.optimize.AdagradOptimizer`, have internal hyperparameters that are stored in the optimizer instance.
 These can be reset using the ``reset()`` method.

-Continue on to the (todo) next tutorial, to see an example of a hybrid qubit, continuous-variable, and classical computation using OpenQML.
+Continue on to the next tutorial :ref:`photon_redirection` to learn how to utilize the extensive plugin ecosystem of OpenQML, build continuous-variable (CV) quantum nodes, and to see an example of a hybrid qubit-CV-classical computation using OpenQML.